Towradgi

-Towradgi (/taʊrædʒi/) is a small beach-side suburb approximately 5 km north of Wollongong, New South Wales, Australia.
+Towradgi (/taʊrædʒi/) is a small beach-side suburb north of Wollongong, New South Wales, Australia.
 Towradgi is derived from the Dharawal word Kow-radgi, meaning "guardian of the sacred stones".
 On an early map it was called Towroger.

+Transport

 Towradgi is served by electric trains at Towradgi railway station, opened in 1948.

+Geography

 Towradgi is bordered to the north by Corrimal, the west by Fernhill and Tarrawanna, and to the south by Fairy Meadow.
-The Pacific Ocean can be found to the east.
-Towradgi has also come to incorporate much of the former suburb of Reidtown (to the south-west), some of which has also been incorporated into Fairy Meadow.
+The Pacific Ocean is to the east.
+Towradgi incorporates much of the former suburb of Reidtown (to the south-west), some of which has been incorporated into Fairy Meadow.